 dsa_switch: structure describing a switch device in the tree, referencing a

-dsa_switch_treeas a backpointer, slave network devices, master network device, and a reference to the backing``dsa_switch_ops``
+dsa_switch_treeas a backpointer, user network devices, conduit network device, and a reference to the backing``dsa_switch_ops``

 dsa_switch_ops: structure referencing function pointers, see below for a full description.